cloudblog004/fantasticfoodies/content/en/posts/2165-recipe-of-speedy-awesome-jalapeno-chicken-and-bean-fry-up.md

 1. Get  Rice

 Awesome jalapeno chicken and bean fry-up.
 Chicken•Jalepeno•Ginger and chillie relish from woolies•Beans•Mascaponi•Chillie oil•Chillie and garlic flakes•Chutney.
 A jalapeno chicken recipe with an Asian twist?
-Spicy Jalapeno Chicken &amp; Broccoli Stir Fry is spicier and healthier than Chinese takeout.
+Spicy Jalapeno Chicken & Broccoli Stir Fry is spicier and healthier than Chinese takeout.

 <!--inarticleads2-->